Takeshi Kaikō: Literary career

 Kaikō published his first work, Na no nai machi (Nameless City, 1953) in the literary magazine Kindai Bungaku soon after his move to Tokyo.
 It was largely ignored by critics.
 However, his second work, a short story titled Panniku (Panic, 1957) published in the Shin Nippon Bunkaku, caused a sensation for its unusual concept and style.
 It was a story about a dedicated forester in a rural prefecture of Japan, who struggles against government incompetence and corruption.
 Kaikō wrote the story as a satirical allegory comparing human beings to mice.

 Kaikō won the prestigious Akutagawa Prize in 1957 with his Hadaka no ōsama (The Naked King), a story critical of the pressures placed on school children by Japan's educational system.

 Kaikō is considered a leftist activist, respected in many Indochinese countries, in particular, for his vocal opposition to Japan's support of the United States' policies in Indochina in the 1960s.
-He was one of the founders of the Beheiren (Betonamu ni heiwa o!
-Shimin rengo), or the League for Peace in Vietnam.
+He was one of the founders of the Beheiren (Betonamu ni heiwa wo!
+Shimin rengo), or the Citizen's League for Peace in Vietnam.
 This activity was related to his experience as a war correspondent in Vietnam with the Asahi Shimbun; he was briefly imprisoned by the Viet Cong.
 These experiences translated into his novel, Kagayakeru yami (Into a Black Sun, 1968), an account of a Japanese journalist experiencing first-hand the life of the Americans and South Vietnamese troops in Vietnam.
 The novel won the prestigious Mainichi Book Award.

 However, Kaikō had a wide range of topics in his repertory.
 Natsu no yami (Darkness in Summer, 1971) was essentially a romance between a reporter and an expatriate Japanese woman living in Europe.

 Kaikō enriched the Japanese language with the word "apache", to denote scavengers of recyclables, described in his novel, Japan's Threepenny Opera.

-Considered a gourmet, in his later years, Kaikō wrote numerous essays on food and drink, as well as appearing on food-related or fishing-related TV shows and in TV commercials.
+Considered a gourmet and an avid angler, in his later years Kaikō wrote numerous essays on food and drink, as well as appearing on food-related or fishing-related TV shows and in TV commercials.
+His 1984 expedition to Alaska in search of king salmon was documented in the video Kawa wa Nemuranai (河は眠らない, "The River Doesn't Sleep"), which the photographer Yoichi Aoyagi planned, directed and published through Bungeishunjū; his still photographs of the trip were issued by Bungeishunjū in February 2009 as a photo essay of the same title, which also revived Kaikō's recorded commentary on the expedition.

 He died of esophageal cancer.
 His grave is at the Shorei-in sub-temple of the Engaku-ji Temple complex, Kamakura, Kanagawa.